Christmas in Haiti

 These traditions vary by location in Haiti and how much extra income one has, but all are just a glimpse of how special Christmas can be – especially to those who know the reason for the season – Jesus Christ.

 ReveillonChristmas Eve is often the day most celebrated in Haiti and Reveillon is an important part of the Haitian culture on this day.
-“Reveillon” comes from the French word “réveil” which means “waking” and is a time to celebrate the awakening of Christ with a feast.
-Many people attend late-night church services on Christmas Eve, and this feast is often enjoyed after church with friends and family into the early hours of the morning.
+“Reveillon” comes from the French word “réveil” which means “waking” and is a time to celebrate the awakening of Christ with a large feast, typically after a midnight church service.

 Wosle: This is a game often enjoyed by children over the Christmas holiday.
 It is similar to jacks and keeps children entertained while parents enjoy their Christmas meals and time together.